What’s a weekend programming intern?

 - Maintains full-time student status at Calvin and fulfills the college’s eligibility requirements for participation in campus activities as reflected in the Student Handbook.

-All application materials must be returned to the Student Life East in the Commons Annex, no later than Monday, March 10 by noon.
+All application materials must be returned to the Campus Involvement and Leadership Office in the Commons Annex, no later than Friday, March 31 by 8:00am.
 Applicants will only be considered once all materials, including online recommendations, are submitted.

 Steps to apply: